S-Belon/Python-Project/README.md

    pip install -r requirements.txt
    ```
 3. Create a private key for using the NASA API [here](https://api.nasa.gov/).
 4. In the cloned repository create a ``` .env ```.
-In this file you ought to store the your obtained API key as follows:
+In this file you ought to store the obtained API key as follows:
    ```
    api_key=YOUR_API_KEY
    ```
-5. Run the main script to start the Streamlit server:
+5. Run the dash_app.py script to start the Streamlit server in your terminal:
    ```
-   streamlit run main.py
+   streamlit run dash_app.py
    ```

 ## Usage
 Navigate to the URL provided by Streamlit (usually `http://localhost:8501`) in your browser to access the dashboard.

 ```
-sanderbelon/Rafiga
+sanderbelon
 ├── data
 │   ├── donki_api_data.py
 ├── src